 - Giant cap. = over $25 billion

-- Large cap. = $5 billion to $25 billion
+- Large-cap. = $5 billion to $25 billion

 - Medium cap. = $1 billion to $5 billion

-- Small cap. = $250 million to $1 billion
+- Small-cap. = $250 million to $1 billion

-- Micro cap. = Under $250 million
+- Microcap. = Under $250 million

 - Sector Breakdown.
 Stock markets are not only categorized by their geography and capitalization but also by sector.
-The stock market consists of different sectors like technology, resources, financial services, health sciences, etc. Every sector goes in and out of favour so having different sectors in your portfolio is a very important aspect of risk management.
+The stock market consists of different sectors like technology, resources, financial services, health sciences, etc. Every sector goes in and out of favor so having different sectors in your portfolio is a very important aspect of risk management.

 - Management Style.
 If you are buying mutual funds, you must account for differing management styles.
-The two main types of styles are Value and Growth and to keep this description brief, suffice it to say that different styles will go in and out of favour.
+The two main types of styles are Value and Growth and to keep this description brief, suffice it to say that different styles will go in and out of favor.
 Today, there are many different hybrid styles and many would argue that style diversification has become increasingly important.

 Harry Markowitz and William Sharpe both won the Nobel Prize in Economics for their work on the Modern Portfolio Theory.
 It has become one of the most fundamental theories behind portfolio design and investment management.
-As mentioned before it incorporates more of a global top down perspective to money management and does not account for individual stock selection.
+As mentioned before it incorporates more of a global top-down perspective to money management and does not account for individual stock selection.
 Those who believe in MPT say that basic asset allocation accounts for 90% of the reason behind investment return.

 A final word of caution